k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/02_web_services_properties.md

 # **Web Service Properties**

-Fabric Web Services properties include the definitions, methods, categories and essential metadata that contribute to the main functionalities and characteristics of the Web Service.
+Fabric Web Services properties include definitions, methods, categories and essential metadata that contribute to the main functionalities and characteristics of the Web Service.

 **Web Service Properties** are located on the top right corner of the **Web Service** window.